Maersk Line: History

 At the beginning of the 1920s, A.P.
-Moller considered possibilities of going into liner trade business.
+Møller considered possibilities of going into liner trade business.
 The tramp trade, where vessels sailed from port to port depending on the demand, was expected to lose ground to liners in time.
 On 12 July 1928, the vessel Leise Mærsk left Baltimore on its first voyage from the American East Coast via the Panama Canal to the Far East and back.
 The cargo consisted of Ford car parts and other general cargo.
 This heralded the start of Maersk's shipping services.
 Maersk Line began to grow in 1946 after the Second World War by transporting goods between America and Europe before expanding services in 1950.
 On 26 April 1956, ocean-borne container transport was introduced with the shipment of a SeaLand container aboard the SS Ideal X from Port Newark, New Jersey, to Houston, Texas.
 In 1967, British carrier P&O was part of the first European initiative, a pooling of liner services from four companies, into the new company Overseas Containers Limited (OCL).
 Both Sea-land and P&O would later be taken over by Maersk Line as it expanded operations between 1999 and 2005.

 In 1999, Maersk entered into an agreement on acquisition of Safmarine Container Lines (SCL) and its related liner activities from South African Marine Corporation Limited (Safmarine).
 At the time of acquisition, Safmarine Container Lines operated approximately 50 liner vessels and a fleet of about 80,000 containers.
 It covered a total of ten trades and fully complemented Maersk Line's existing network.
 Safmarine Container Lines joined the A.P.
 Moller – Maersk Group as an independent unit with its own liner activities.

 On 10 December 1999, the A.P.
 Moller Group acquired the international container business of SeaLand Service Inc. The business was integrated with the A.P.
 Moller Group companies and as part of the integration, Maersk Line changed its name to Maersk Sealand.
 The acquisition comprised 70 vessels, almost 200,000 containers as well as terminals, offices and agencies around the world.

 In May 2005 Maersk announced plans to purchase P&O Nedlloyd for 2.3 billion euros.
 At the time of the acquisition, P&O Nedlloyd had 6% of the global industry market share, and Maersk-Sealand had 12%.
 The combined company would be about 18% of world market share.
 Maersk completed the buyout of the company on 13 August 2005, Royal P&O Nedlloyd shares terminated trading on 5 September.
 In February 2006, the new combined entity adopted the name Maersk Line.